Header Cover - Guide to successful telecommuting Header Background - Guide to successful telecommuting

 • Administration: administrators, project managers, accountants, virtual assistants

 However, technology advancements are rapidly expanding the types of jobs that can now be done by telecommuting, and the COVID-19 pandemic has encouraged previously resistant industries to try new modes of telework.
 Lawyers, for example, have started to telecommute thanks to online legal databases and electronic case management systems.
-Even healthcare is now trending toward telemedicine, with doctors “seeing” patients using HIPAA-compliant video conferencing software.
+Even healthcare is now trending toward telemedicine, with doctors “seeing” patients using video conferencing software that helps with HIPAA compliance.
 As technology continues to advance, it’s likely more and more jobs will become more compatible with telecommuting.

 Telecommuting vs working from home